rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 ```

 If we think about it, both, the button click, and the interval are trigger for the same side-effect.
-Furthermore, their emitted value is irrelevant for the side-effect and only serves as a trigger to exectue it.
+Furthermore, their emitted value is irrelevant for the side-effect and only serves as a trigger to execute it.

 This means we could simply merge their outputs together.